TheJalpa/decay-stack/moddownloader/README.md

 3. Populate the manualmods.txt with a list of all mods you want installed and use on your server.
     However these are mods that you have to manually add to your server via ftp or other means, likely due to steamcmd timeouts or another reason.
+Example: You need a mod that's 5 gigs and steamcmd times out when dling it.
+    So you just manually install it instead, but the script needs to know about it to prime your start script.

 Example: